On This Page

 Call for Proposals

-The Department of Anthropology is pleased to announce the competition for our new Engaged Learning in Anthropology Scholarships.
-These awards are designed to support students who seek training in anthropological techniques or want to participate in an anthropologically engaged learning opportunity.
+The Department of Anthropology is pleased to announce the competition for our Engaged Learning in Anthropology Scholarships.
+These awards are designed to support students who seek training in anthropological techniques or want to participate in an anthropological engaged learning opportunity.
+Awards of up to $2500 will be awarded for engaged projects in summer or fall 2021.
+All proposals must comply with COVID-19 policies and guidelines, including Student Travel policies (listed below).
+Funds will be disbursed only for expenses deemed eligible under current Cornell guidelines.

 Eligible engaged learning opportunities include: